jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * is the key close?
 * is the brake being pressed?
-* was the start button pushed?
+* was the start button pressed?
 * is the car in park?

 the inputs gave me this :ref:`truth table`